 Common side effects of these drugs include headaches, nausea and diarrhea.
 The most commonly reported side effect in clinical trials was headache.

-- Steroidal contraceptives
+- Steroidal contraceptives (effectiveness may be reduced)

 The drugs’ labels also discourage patients from using alcohol while taking the medications.

 Drug labels in the United States say there are not enough studies to determine whether it’s safe to take Provigil or Nuvigil during pregnancy, and they say it’s unknown whether these drugs pass into mothers’ breast milk.

 During animal studies, these drugs were associated with growth restriction, spontaneous abortions and other toxic effects in fetuses.
 As a result, the FDA asked the manufacturer to set up a pregnancy registry to track side effects.
 FDA-approved drug labels warn that these drugs should only be used in pregnant women if the benefits outweigh the risks.
 Doctors may encourage their patients to enroll in registries for pregnant women taking modafinil and armodafinil to evaluate their effects in these patients.

 Data gathered from the pregnancy registry led Teva Pharmaceuticals Ireland to release a warning on June 7, 2019, saying use of modafinil during pregnancy is suspected to cause congenital malformations.

 Then, on June 20, 2019, Health Canada sent a warning to health care professionals about modafinil and the risk of congenital anomalies.
 Although these new findings have not led to a change in the labeling of the FDA-approved products, these alerts from Ireland and Canada suggested that modafinil should not be used in women who are pregnant or may become pregnant.

 Lawyers in the United States are actively pursuing Provigil and Nuvigil lawsuits involving birth defects in children whose mothers took the drugs during pregnancy.